poynt/developer/_posts/2011-01-01-how-to-build-order-ahead-application.md

-#### 2. Implement the Appropriate Intent
+#### 2. Register to listen to order details intent in your app's activity

-When the user taps on the Order Notification on the terminal, the `Intents.ACTION_GO_TO_ORDER_DETAILS` can be handled to create a custom Order details view and provide a native app experience.
+When the user taps on the Order Notification on the terminal, the `Intents.ACTION_GO_TO_ORDER_DETAILS` can be handled to create a custom Order details view in your app.

 <img src="{{site.url}}/developer/assets/OrderAhead3.jpg" alt="OrderAhead3" width="400" style="border:20px;margin:20px">